HB1324/Database-HB1324/README.md

 .
 .

-Each CH# python has what you need (Located in "Fixed Main File")
+Each CH# python has what you need (Located in "Main Code")

 .
 .